 - The chambers expand to allow more blood to move with each heartbeat.

 - The muscle thickens so it can pump with more force.

 One problem with this is that, over time, an enlarged heart leads to fluid building up in your body, including the lungs.
 Because blood isn't moving well out of the heart, it backs up coming in.
 Veins swell, and tissues can't send back the blood without oxygen.

 When your heart beats much faster than its normal rate, it's called tachycardia.
 This tends to happen in decompensated heart failure.
-Tachycardia can lead to several complications, including blood clots in the heart and fainting.
+Tachycardia can lead to several complications, including and fainting.
 The extra heartbeats can also weaken the heart muscle further.